danielealbano/cluster-node-init/README.md

 | DISKS_{X}\_PARTITION_{Y}\_MOUNT_POINT | Path of the mount point |
 | DISKS_{X}\_PARTITION_{Y}\_MKFS_EXTRA_PARAM | Extra parameters to pass to mkfs or mkswap, by default -U is already passed and can't be specified again |

+Legend:
+- {X} is an index starting from 0 and indicates the disk index in the configuration
+- {Y} is an index starting from 0 and indicates the partition index for the related disk in the configuration

 ### keep-vt-logs-console

 Avoids clearing the tty1 after the boot is completed, handy to see any error if a screen is attached or to read the system info printed by the **print-info** module.